What You Should Know About Child Support Deviations

 - The relative income of both parents.

-Even if a court decides to deviate from the calculated amount of child support, they must explicitly provide the reason for the deviation.
+If the court decides to deviate from the calculated amount of child support, it must explicitly provide the reason for the deviation.
 The reasoning must be in writing and based on one of the factors above.

 Modification of an Existing Order